tariqzia7523/SimpleAdsModule/README.md

  native_2
  reward_1
  reward_2

- ad_count
+ //Following key is Int refers as ad counter which means that interstiall add to be called after how many clicks. ad_count

  to call or block any type of add use following keys by default all ads are open to be called. values are boolean